s4kibs4mi/KotlinSchool/src/main/resources/tutorials/en/controls.md

     }
 }
 ```
 `when` is the replacement of `switch case`.
 In place of case you can also use String, Int, Double and other data types but case types must be same.
+In above example type is `Int`.

 ##### Loop
 ```kotlin